belgattitude/soluble-japha/doc/bridge_connection.md

     it happens.
 Also note that this exception could be thrown when the provided servlet address points to a service different than the bridge.
 Check it first.

-## Bootstrapping

-Just like connecting to a database, the `Bridge\Adapter` should be initialized once.

-!!! tip
-    Using a `container-interop` compatible container like [zend-servicemanager](https://github.com/zendframework/zend-servicemanager) is encouraged.